Alvin Plantinga's free-will defense: Transworld depravity

 Less formally: Consider all possible (not actual) worlds in which someone always chooses the right.
 In all those, there will be a subpart of the world that says that person was free to choose a certain right or wrong action, but does not say whether they chose it.
 If that subpart were actual (in the real world), then they would choose the wrong.

 Plantinga responds that "What is important about the idea of transworld depravity is that if a person suffers from it, then it wasn't within God's power to actualize any world in which that person is significantly free but does no wrong – that is, a world in which he produces moral good but no moral evil" and that it is logically possible that every person suffers from transworld depravity.

+Mackie admitted defeat, but not because of Plantinga, since transworld depravity is unconvincing.
+So, Mackie lost, but Plantinga did not win.

 Leibniz' lapse

 Plantinga writes in God, Freedom, and Evil that J. L. Mackie has presented the objection that God, being omnipotent and omnibenevolent, would easily be able to create the best of all possible worlds.
 He reasons that such a world would be one in which all humans use their free will only for good – something they do not do.
 Hence, the free-will defense fails.
 Plantinga responds by pointing out two flaws in Mackie's reasoning, which, together, he names Leibniz' Lapse, owing to their reliance upon the misunderstandings of the German philosopher Gottfried Wilhelm Leibniz.
 The first is the presumption that God can force humans to use their free will only for good – which is an inherent contradiction, because if this were so, their actions would no longer be free.
 The second that Plantinga labels is the very idea that there is a "best" of all possible worlds – however good the world is, there could always be at least one more good person inside it, so the idea of a "best" is incoherent.